7gxycn08/WSA-Tray-Helper/README.md

 - **Monitoring**: Visual indicators to show whether WSA is running or not.
 - **Backup and Restore**: Easily backup and restore WSA's virtual drive, preserving internal files and apps.

-## What's New in v1.0.1.1
+## What's New in v1.0.1.2

-- Replaced gui library PyQt6 with PySide6.
-- Fixed wsa status monitoring function.
-- Added LocalState folder to backup function.
+- Added custom backup location via ini file to address backup issue with different configurations.
-- Full list of changes available in [Releases](https://github.com/7gxycn08/WSA-Tray-Helper/releases/tag/v1.0.1.1).
+- Full list of changes available in [Releases](https://github.com/7gxycn08/WSA-Tray-Helper/releases/tag/v1.0.1.2).

 ## Getting Started